 You know you should exercise, but why does it feel like such a chore to get started?
 The answer – your brain.
 These 20 motivation tips will help you overcome your rut and master the right mindset.

 So, what is your comfort zone?
-Your brain will establish this based on your routines and habits.
+Your brain will base this on your routines and habits.
 It will form neural connections that can make you act automatically to stay in your comfort zone.

-To the brain, change is unknown = potential danger.
+To the brain, change is unknown which equals potential danger.

 This is why we experience resistance when starting a fitness journey.
 The good news is, while we change our routine, our brain makes new connections to associate with our comfort zone.
 This leads to less resistance in the long run.
 To master the mental challenge of exercise, the first thing you need to do is just start.

 Inertia: a tendency to do nothing or remain unchanged.